AndresPitta/AndresPitta.github.io/_posts/2019-9-17-Outliers.md

 On the opposite case of the example, you can guess her height after you met _Bob_.
 For this scenario, your guess would be 14'11".
 When comparing the possible outcomes to your new results, it seems like you think she is way taller than she really is.

-In statistics, the exercise I tried to replicate with the example is called _prediction_ (or in a more technical way a [prediction](https://stats.oecd.org/glossary/detail.asp?ID=3792) is the process of estimating an outcome in a future point in time).
-So, having an outlier in your dataset can lead to overestimation problems or underestimation problems or, in general, to misleading results.
+In statistics, what I tried to replicate with the example is called _prediction_.
+In technical definition, a [prediction](https://stats.oecd.org/glossary/detail.asp?ID=3792) is the process of estimating an outcome in a future point in time.
+Predictions can be useful for forecasting problems, for example.
+However, having outliers in your data can lead you to misleading predictions.

 <h2 style="text-align:center">What could be a problem handling outliers?</h2>